 1) Stay focused on Jesus.

-As pollster George Barna revealed a number of years ago, younger generations are increasingly distancing themselves from the church, at least as an institution.
-But Jesus is “still cool”.
+As pollster George Barna revealed a number of years ago, Gen Z are increasingly distancing themselves from the church, at least as an institution.
+But Jesus can still be considered “cool”.
+At least He has been by the Millennials.

 “Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers.”
 (1 Cor.
 15:8)